kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Inactivation of K+ channels
 	E. Influx of Na+ ions

-#### Answer: ?
+#### Answer: C. Influx of Ca2+ ions - TRUE
+- Cells within the sinoatrial (SA) node are the primary pacemaker site within the heart.
+These cells are characterised as having no true resting potential, but instead generate regular, spontaneous action potentials.
+Unlike most other cells that elicit action potentials (eg nerve cells, muscle cells), the depolarising current is carried primarily by relatively slow, inward Ca2+ currents instead of by fast Na+ currents.
+There are, in fact, no fast Na+ currents operating in SA nodal cells.
+- Phase 0 depolarisation is primarily a result of increased Ca2+ conductance.
+As a result of the movement (or conductance) of Ca2+ through their channels not being rapid (hence, the term ‘slow inward Ca2+ channels’), the rate of depolarisation (slope of phase 0) is much slower than found in other cardiac cells (eg Purkinje cells).

 ### Q2.37
-What should the myeloid:erythroid ratio in your bone marrow be if you want to be a voluntary bone marrow donor?
+What should the myeloid:erythroid ratio in your bone marrow be if you want to be a _voluntary bone marrow donor_?

 	A. 1:1
 	B. 1:3